Ebola cases in the United States

 UNDER OBSERVATION

 Hospitals across the United States have been urged to watch for possible cases and to ask patients about their travels to help screen for the virus.
-Patients have been monitored in several states.
+Patients have been monitored in Maryland, Massachusetts, Kansas, Washington, Hawaii and Florida, but none tested positive for Ebola.